kagenocookie/REE-Content-Editor/README.md

 ## Setup
 - Install the .NET 8 runtime (https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
-- Download the latest [release](https://github.com/kagenocookie/REE-Content-Editor/releases) or [debug](https://github.com/kagenocookie/REE-Content-Editor/actions) build
+- Download the latest [release](https://github.com/kagenocookie/REE-Content-Editor/releases) or [debug](https://github.com/kagenocookie/REE-Content-Editor/actions) build `ContentEditor.zip`
 - Launch `ContentEditor.App.exe`
 - Usage guides are available on [the wiki](https://github.com/kagenocookie/REE-Content-Editor/wiki), these will be updated as new features are added and improved